hmchen47/DataScience/ML/ML-Stanford/10-Advice.md

 #### Regularization and Bias/Variance

-Instead of looking at the degree d contributing to bias/variance, now we will look at the regularization parameter \lambda.
+Instead of looking at the degree d contributing to bias/variance, now we will look at the regularization parameter $\lambda$.

 + Large $\lambda\;$: High bias (underfitting)
 + Intermediate $\lambda\;$: just right
 + Small $\lambda\;$: High variance (overfitting)

-A large lambda heavily penalizes all the \theta parameters, which greatly simplifies the line of our resulting function, so causes underfitting.
+A large lambda heavily penalizes all the $\theta$ parameters, which greatly simplifies the line of our resulting function, so causes underfitting.

 The relationship of \lambda to the training set and the variance set is as follows: